About Food and Drink tour in Northern Greece

 Upon arrival you will be met at Thessaloniki Airport and then it's onwards to visit the Royal burial cluster of Philip II (father of Alexander the Great).
 The museum of the tumulus of Philip II was built over the tombs leaving them in situ and showing the tumulus as it was before the excavations.
 It's certainly one of the most impressive museums you'll get to visit during your stay in Greece.

 In the evening you'll arrive in Nymfaio, one of the ten most picturesque villages in Europe, according to UNESCO.
-Surrounded by a forest of beech trees Nymfaio looks as though it has escaped from the pages of a fairytale book.
+Surrounded by a forest of beech trees Nymfaio could be straight out of a fairytale book.
 Sturdy stone-built houses and cobblestone paths add to the atmosphere.

-Dinner this evening will be taken at “Thomas” restaurant/taverna - here the expression “spoilt for choice” is taken to a new level.
-With more than 40 different dishes daily and a selection of more than 30 cheeses and 520 different wines we are sure you will quickly discover your favourite Greek dish!
+Dinner this evening will be taken at “Thomas” restaurant/taverna - with more than 40 different dishes daily and a selection of more than 30 cheeses and 520 different wines, the expression “spoilt for choice” is taken to an entirely different level.

 Breakfast is served!
-At La Moara all products are locally sourced and you will have an array of mouth-watering home made dishes on offer.
-Traditional pies and homemade confits are always the order of the day.
+At La Moara all products are locally sourced and there will always be an array of mouth-watering home made dishes on offer, including traditional pies and confits.

 This afternoon, a rare and fulfilling experience as you pay a visit to the Arcturos Environmental Sanctuary.
 Located in a beautiful beech forest a short distance from the village here you will see brown bears which have been rescued from poor captive conditions - they live out their remaining years in this natural environment.